jet/equinox/DOCUMENTATION.md

 In some systems, where there's a relevant natural cycle in the domain, the answer to managing database growth may be simpler than you think.
 For instance:
 - you may be able to start with a blank database for each trading day for the bulk of the events your system operates on.
-- your domain may have a natural end of year busines process that dictates a formal closing of accounts with selective posting of relevant summarized data to be carried forward into a new epoch.
-In such instances, each closed year can be managed as a separated (read-only) dataset.
+- your domain may have a natural end of year busines process that dictates a formal closing of accounts with selective migration of relevant summarized data to be carried forward into a new epoch.
+In such instances, each closed year can be managed as a separated (effectively read-only) dataset.

 As a fresh epoch of data becomes the primary, other options open up:
-- one might host the now-secondary data on cheaper hardware or network
+- one might migrate the now-secondary-importance data to cheaper hardware or network resources
 - one might archive the database once you've validated the transition has been effected completely

 #### Stream epochs

 > _Replace a perpetual stream with a series of finite epoch-streams, allowing superseded ones to be archived or deleted_

 As covered above, long streams bring associated costs.
-A key one that hasnt been mentioned is that, because the unit of storage is a stream, there's no way to easily  distinguish historic events from current ones.
+A key one that hasn't been mentioned is that, because the unit of storage is a stream, there's no easy way to distinguish historic events from current ones.
 This has various effects on processing costs such as (for Aggregate streams), that of loading and folding the state (or generating a snapshot).

-Anologous to how data can be retired as described in _Database epochs_, it may be possible to manage the growth cycle of continuous streams by having readers and writers coordinate the state of given stream co-operatively via the following elements:
+Anologous to how data can be retired (as described in _Database epochs_), it may be possible to manage the growth cycle of continuous streams by having readers and writers coordinate the state of given stream co-operatively via the following elements:
-- a Series aggregate: references the current active _epoch id_ for the series
+- one Series aggregate: references the current active _epoch id_ for the series
-- Epoch streams: independent streams sharing a root name, sufficed by the _epoch id_
+- many Epoch streams: independent streams (sharing a root name), sufficed by the _epoch id_
-- having an agreed way of coordinating to ensure each independent writer will acknowledge that a given epoch is _closed_ (e.g. based on event count, elapsed time since the epoch started, total event payload bytes, etc.)
+- having a deterministic way of coordinating to ensure each (independent) writer will recognize that a given epoch is _closed_ (e.g., based on event count, elapsed time since the epoch started, total event payload bytes, etc.)

-Depending on whether there's state associated with a given stream, the system periodically transitions to a new epoch by algorithms such as:
+Depending on whether there's state associated with a given stream, the system periodically transitions the Series to a new Epoch by algorithms such as:
-- Topic-stream: write a `Closed` event; have all writers guarantee no such event precedes their write
+- Topic-stream: write a `Closed` event; have all writes be contingent on no such event preceding any write to an epoch-stream
 - Aggregate stream:
   1. write a `Closed` event to the outgoing epoch-stream, followed by (as a separate action with idempotent semantics)...
-  2. write a `CarriedForward` event to open the new epoch
+  2. write a `CarriedForward` event to open the new Epoch (again, all writers follow the same rules in order to be able to make writes idempotent even in the face of concurrent writers)

-The writing of the event to move the active epoch forward in the _Series_ aggregate can take place at any point after the `Closed` event has been written to the ougoing epoch stream (including concurrently with the writing of the `CarriedForward` event).
+The writing of the event to move the active Epoch id forward in the _Series_ aggregate can take place at any point after the `Closed` event has been written to the outgoing epoch-stream (including concurrently with the writing of the `CarriedForward` event).
 The reason for this is that the active epoch can be inferred by walking forward from any given epoch until one arrives at an epoch that's not Closed.

 [WIP implementation of a `dotnet new` template illustrating the Stream Epochs approach](https://github.com/jet/dotnet-templates/pull/40)